 In the new Pocket 4K firmware (6.2.1) you can record Prores HQ, 422, LT and Proxy in 4K, Ultra HD and Full HD.
 Full HD can be recorded in full or windowed sensor mode.
 Blackmagic RAW compression ratios are Q0, Q5, 3:1, 5:1, 8:1 and 12:1 in 4K, Ultra HD (3840 x 2160) and Full HD (1920 x 1080) resolutions.
 The BRAW Full HD is only available in a windowed sensor mode.
 Unfortunately there is no 2K format available but I really hope this will be available in the future.

 My use of the Pocket 4K is mostly based on what is economical in terms of quality versus hard drive space.
 The first thing I wanted to find out if there is enough quality difference to justify shooting BRAW versus shooting Prores.
 For me the upside for Prores is that it is easier to handle and can be read by Premiere Pro which I currently use.
-BRAW can be read only by Resolve and on Premiere with a plugin that is available for Windows only.
+BRAW can be read only by Resolve and on Premiere with a plugin that is available from Blackmagic’s website.
+To be honest I haven’t really noticed any visible quality difference between Prores and BRAW.

 What does interest me with BRAW is the highlight recovery option available in Resolve.
 In the images below you can see its effect.
 The top image is recorded in BRAW (highlight recovery is turned on) and the bottom is Prores HQ (highlight recovery option is not available for Prores).

 Highlight recovery only works if there are clipped highlights in the image.
 If you record everything within the dynamic range of the Pocket 4K the highlight recovery button does nothing.
-When you do have clipping highlights it does add a little bit of perceived latitude.
+When you do have clipping highlights it does add a very tiny amount of perceived latitude.
 But at some point windows and practical lamps have to clip anyways.
 So it’s a good question how much use for this one can find as you can’t monitor the recording with it applied to the image.
+In practice I’ve noticed that sometimes it makes the highlights look better and sometimes it doesn’t.
 It is nice to have though.
+(UPDATE 30/7/2020: I haven’t used the highlight recovery at all during my color grading.
+It’s nice to have but in practice not something I’ve ended up using.)

 The Blackmagic Pocket 4K has a Micro Four Thirds mount that is extremely versatile.
 I think this alone gives this camera an advantage that is only surpassed by E-mount’s versatility found on Sony cameras.
 The Micro Four Thirds mount can be adapted for most available passive or active photo and cine lenses.
 So far I’ve mostly filmed with Samyang 12mm T2.2 Cine and Samyang 21mm Cine MTF lenses that are native lenses and do not require an adapter.
 I’ve also shot with full frame Canon FD 35mm and the Samyang 14mm T3.1 Cine EF lenses.
 They are fully manual lenses and work with cheap passive mount adapters.